-Lead Author(s): CSPV Medical Safety Operations/Physician
+Lead Author(s): GPV Medical Safety Operations/Physician; Aggregate Reporting Associate

+The Aggregate Reporting Associate will send an email to all contributors requesting late breaking information, and the Medical Safety Operations/Physician will complete this section as appropriate with the received information.

 This section should summarise information on potentially important safety findings that arise after the data lock point but while the DSUR is in preparation.
 Examples include clinically significant new case reports, important follow-up data, clinically relevant toxicological findings and any action that the sponsor, a DMC, or a regulatory authority has taken for safety reasons.
 The Overall Safety Assessment (see Section 18) should also take these new data into account.